redhat-performance/jetlag/docs/bastion-deploy-bm-byol.md

   - If the machines boot from the .iso image, but they cannot reach the bastion, it is most likely a networking issue, i.e. double check L2 and L3 NIC interfaces again.
      - [badfish](https://github.com/redhat-performance/badfish) could be used for this purpose, however, it is limited to use only FQDN, and, by the time of writing, the configuration for Del R660 and R760 in the interface config file was missing.

 - In the assistant installer GUI, under cluster events, if you observe any *permission denied* error, it is related to the SELinux issue pointed out previously.
-If you however notice an issue related to *wrong booted device*, make sure to observe in your virtual console in the bmc, if the machines booted from the disk, and if the boot order contains the disk option.
+If you however notice an issue related to *wrong booted device*, make sure to observe in the virtual console in the bmc, if the machines booted from the disk, and if the boot order contains the disk option.
 This is a classic boot order issue.
 The steps in the assistant installer are that the control-plane nodes will boot from the disk to be configured, and then join the control-plane "nominated" as the bootstrap node (this happens around 45-47% of the installation) to continue with the installation of the worker nodes.